Non-sporting

 The rarest breed in the world, the Norwegian Lundehund is unsurprisingly originally from Norway.

-This unique and ancient breed has recovered from being on the brink of ex.
+This unique and ancient breed has recovered from being on the brink of extinction.

-When considering getting a dog you should always know exactly what you can expect so that you are able to know if they are suited for you.
+When considering getting a dog you should always know exactly what you can expect so that you can find out if they are suited for you.
 This is a guide on everything you need to know about the Norwegian Lundehund.

 One of the rarest dogs in the world is the Norwegian Lundehund.
 It was bread for puffin hunting.
 It would scale cliffs to get to puffin nests and bring back live puffins for their masters.